Tree planting and care

 How to grow healthy, beautiful trees

 Many people think that trees will grow and be healthy without our help, but for trees to thrive, we must care for them.
 Read thoroughly these tree planting and care instructions below, and watch our Urban Forestry team’s video “How To Properly Plant A Tree” on YouTube.
-And before planting, check out our Urban Tree Species Guide, a handbook for choosing the right tree for the right place.

 Whenever possible, schedule your planting during the dormant season, when trees are not actively growing.
 Dormancy is from the time trees shed their leaves in fall until new growth appears in spring.
 Fall planting is best since the roots have more time to become established before leaves emerge.
 Planting may be extended through spring if trees are watered regularly.
 Current techniques for tree planting require preparation of a large planting bed with favorable conditions for root growth.
 Using a shovel or tiller, loosen the soil to a depth of 12 inches in an area three times the diameter of the root ball.
 Organic matter such as compost or peat moss may be mixed throughout the planting bed at this time, if needed.